hojinJoo/baseline/README.md

-# Baseline & Verification of Submission for Project 1
+# Baseline for Project 1

 ## Summary